 The Life Course Centre’s Social Transformation Research Program aims to improve life outcomes for children and families.
-It will build on the findings of the Disadvantage Systems and Human Capabilities research programs and identify new integrated social interventions to trial.
+It builds on the findings of the Disadvantage Systems and Human Capabilities research programs and identifies new integrated social interventions to trial.
 The goal is to influence the multiple dimensions of social disadvantage, and measure the effectiveness of each intervention at alleviating deep and persistent disadvantage.

 - determine the role of communities and social connectedness in building human capability and reducing deep and persistent disadvantage

 - target multiple dimensions of deep and persistent disadvantage through population-level social interventions.